GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 Nesumbat, originally from the Lake pride in the Crater floor and daughter of Noongoile, a formerly collared lioness, who spent time on the Crater rim from 2018 to 2022.
 Nesumbat, along with her sister, now stays in the Alawandet area, navigating as far as the Malanja Depression—an area heavily populated with livestock and human settlements.
 Her collar keeps Maanda and Kayanda busy as they track her movements and reroute livestock away from the areas where Nesumbat resides.

-Tracking collared lions by using GPS technology is part of the Ilchokuti's work.
+Tracking collared lions by using a set of radio telemetry devices, which include the antenna and receiver, is part of the Ilchokuti's work.

 Ilchokuti Support 2024